 Greenwich Village was the bohemian capital of New York in the 1950s and 60s, the epicentre of art, counter-culture and the LGBT community.
 These days, the quiet, leafy streets of Greenwich Village are amongst the most expensive places to live in the United States.

-Washington Square Park is one of the best known of New York City’s parks and features two key landmarks: the ornate marble Washington Square Arch and a large fountain.
-Just north of the park is the start of Fifth Avenue and the location of one of the most well-known addresses in Manhattan, the art deco skyscraper at One Fifth Avenue.
+Washington Square Park is one of the best-known of New York City’s parks and spending time in it is one of the many free things to do in NYC.
+It features two key landmarks: the ornate marble Washington Square Arch and a large fountain.
+Just north of the park is the start of Fifth Avenue and the location of one of the most well-known addresses in Manhattan, the Art Deco skyscraper at One Fifth Avenue.

 If you are a 1990s TV fan, you might want to take a detour here into the West Village, where you can see the following TV locations (both marked in my map later in this article):